5 Sights in Jaén, Spain (with Map and Images)

 Show sight on map

-The Royal Church of Santa Marta is a Catholic church located in the city of Martos, in the province of Jaén, Spain.
-Its construction takes place in the thirteenth century, in the years immediately following the pact between Ferdinand III of Castile and al-Bayyasi, by which the fortress of Martos was delivered to the Kingdom of Castile at the end of August 1225.
+The Royal Church of Santa Marta is a Roman Catholic church located in the city of Martos, in the province of Jaén, Spain.
+Its construction took place in the thirteenth century, in the years immediately following the pact between Ferdinand III of Castile and al-Bayyasi, by which the fortress of Martos was handed over to the Kingdom of Castile at the end of August 1225.

 Wikipedia: Real Iglesia de Santa Marta (Martos) (ES)